These two little pouches are inside the rectum of the dog, with one on the left and one on the right.

-- Allergies play a huge role in reoccurring anal gland problems in dogs.
+- Allergies also play a huge role in reoccurring gland problems.
 For many of our own dog’s, the ones that had allergies, whether food related, environmental or both, always had issues with their glands.

 - If your dog becomes constipated, this can also lead to problems.
-Don’t make your dog hold his bowel movements or urine for too long.
-Holding urine can result in kidney and bladder infections resulting in incontinence and leaking urine.
+Don’t make your dog hold his bowel movements or urine for too long, which can both lead to even bigger health concerns.

 What Are The Symptoms Related To Full or Impacted Glands